aragon/osx-cli/README.md

 ### `settings set-tenderly`

 Store a new Tenderly project and API key configuration.
+Checkout [this link](https://docs.tenderly.co/tenderly-sdk/basic-concepts-and-faqs) if your not sure how to find your settings

 ```
 settings set-tenderly